sb2345/okckd.github.io/source/_posts/question/2014-06-30-Knapsack-problem.md

 ### Analysis

-This is a very similar question to "Coin Change", because directly using recursion to solve will result in a lot of re-calculations.
+This is a very similar question to __[Question] Coin Change Problem__, because directly using recursion to solve will result in a lot of re-calculations.
 It's a DP question.

 ### Solution